 In my opinion you should always tackle the engine miss code first, because it can solve other issues.
 Here is a very important point to make about this failure code.
-If you continue to drive around with this malfunction you could eventually cause harm to the engine.
+If you continue to drive around with the malfunction you could eventually cause harm to the engine.
 It can also ruin the catalytic converter by dumping raw fuel into it.

 There can be several different malfunctions that will set a misfire code.
 You can have a leaking injector.
 However, even a clogged fuel injector can cause an imbalance in a cylinder's air fuel mixture.
 Also a vacuum leak where too much unmeasured air is entering the engine can cause a lean mixture miss.

 First thing was to clear the code and do a road-test.
 It ran poorly and the light came back on within about 2 miles.
 Next I checked for technical service bulletins.
 I found only one related to engine misfire codes.